Solar eclipse of February 26, 1979: United States

+Although the path of totality passed through Portland shortly after sunrise (maximum at 8:14 am PST), it was not directly observable due to overcast skies in northwestern Oregon.
+At the Goldendale Observatory State Park in Washington, an estimated 10,000 people were able to view the eclipse after the overcast skies parted during totality.
+Over 1,000 aircraft were guided around the path of totality by local air traffic control offices; the volume of flights in the area caused delays to passenger service at Seattle–Tacoma International Airport and Portland International Airport.
+The Seattle-based Pacific Science Center chartered a Boeing 727 with 94 passengers to chase the eclipse.

 Canada

 About a half hour later, the path of totality was in Manitoba and passed through cloudless Winnipeg in the late morning, maximum was at 10:48 am CST.
 The greatest eclipse occurred seven minutes later at 10:55 am CST.

-Canada's next total solar eclipse took place on August 1, 2008.
-Canada will not see another total solar eclipse until April 8, 2024.
+Canada's next total solar eclipse took place on August 1, 2008, after which Canada did not see another total solar eclipse until April 8, 2024.

+Observations

+Portland, Oregon was the largest city within the path of totality.
+However, the thick clouds made observation unsuccessful.
+Only some areas outside the city could see the Sun through the holes in the clouds.
+There were also charter flights allowing passengers to observe from the air.
+Clouds covered most areas of the states of Oregon and Washington, and there were some clouds in western Montana.
+Observations were successful in places including North Dakota.
+Jay Pasachoff led a team from Williams College in Massachusetts to Brandon University in Manitoba, Canada and successfully observed the total eclipse there.

 In literature

-Writer Annie Dillard viewed the eclipse from the Yakima Valley, in central Washington State.
-She described her impressions of the eclipse in an essay, "Total Eclipse," first published in the magazine Antaeus and then in her collection, Teaching a Stone to Talk (1982).
+Writer Annie Dillard viewed the eclipse from the Yakima River Valley in central Washington state.
+She described her impressions of the eclipse in an essay, "Total Eclipse", first published in the magazine Antaeus and then in her collection, Teaching a Stone to Talk (1982).
 It was later selected for inclusion in The Best American Essays of the [20th] Century (2000).
 Dillard describes a nearly overwhelming emotional experience, as suggested in this quotation: "I pray you will never see anything more awful in the sky."
 Describing the reactions of other onlookers, she relates "I heard screams."

 The 1979 eclipse was also referenced in the opening pages of Douglas Coupland's novel, Generation X.

+Eclipse details

+Shown below are two tables displaying details about this particular solar eclipse.
+The first table outlines times at which the Moon's penumbra or umbra attains the specific parameter, and the second table describes various other parameters pertaining to this eclipse.